Medical questions & health advice by licensed doctors

-"Does pregnancy cause constipation?
+"Does pregnancy cause constipation?"

 I'm a 23 year old mother-to-be.
 I'm 5 months pregnant with my first child, and I don't know exactly what to expect.
 But I have had trouble with my bowel movements.
 How and why would pregnancy make you constipated?
 Is it a sign of a deeper problem?
 How should I safely treat it?

 There are a few reasons why pregnant women become pregnant.
 One of the reasons is the direct effect of the gravid uterus.
 As your uterus expands to accommodate your growing child, the uterus can press on adjacent organs.
 If it presses on the rectum it can cause constipation.
 It can also press on the bladder that makes some women feel the need to pee more often.
 The other reason that women become constipated in pregnancy is that the hormone progesterone is at a high level during pregnancy.
 This hormone causes smooth muscle relaxation--which makes it harder for your colon to move the stool outward.
 In order to treat the constipation, your ob/gyn may recommend a few therapies.
 Drinking plenty of water, exercising, and eating high fiber foods are all important.
 Vegetables, meats, beans and grains all contain fiber.
 I would avoid laxatives unless specifically cleared by your ob/gyn.
 Talk to your ob/gyn.
 He or she can talk to you more about constipation in pregnancy.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.